dhakal79/Portfolio-project-MS4/README.md

   [Go to the top](#table-of-contents)

 ## 7.1 Solved bugs
-- The update on static css did not show up in the page after heroku deployment.
+- The update on static css did not show up in webpage after heroku deployment.
 This was solved by changing below;

     In setting.py